saxon:get-pseudo-attribute() returns empty string on no match

 />, parse this as XML, and then look for the corresponding attribute.
 This means that bad syntax (including invalid character references, duplicated attribute names, etc) becomes an error.
 That's a breaking change so I will leave it till the next major release.

 The xml-stylesheet spec allows colons in names (including at the start of a name).
 I don't know if we can handle that by configuring the XML parser to be non-namespace-aware.
 I'll do some experiments.
 If we can't then it's not really important.

-#3 Updated by Tony Graham 12 months ago
+#3 Updated by Tony Graham about 2 years ago

 That's all fine by me.
 I personally don't use duplicate pseudo-attributes (that's taking 'pseudo' a bit too far) or put colons in pseudo-attribute names.